cy00p/cy00p.github.io/content/blogs/chasing-flags-01082025.md

 ### TLDR
 So this was a website, running express in the backend (you could tell from the headers), and a simple login page.
 Now if you fuzz a little, you would discover a `/dashboard` path, that obviously wouldn't allow you to access it without being logged in.
-You had to forge a jwt token cookie, and since jwt signing was disabled, you would be able to login as `admin` with the following fields set in the user data field in the jwt:
+One way to go about it is to forge a jwt token cookie, and since jwt signing was disabled, you would login as `admin` with the following fields set in the user data field in the jwt:
 - `username` could be anything i.e. `cat`
 - `isAdmin` had to be set to `true`